rrovetto/Metadata-Annotations/ontologies/README.md

-Versions of the metadata annotations ontology are in this location.
+Versions of the metadata annotations ontology are located here.

 ### Rights
 © 2020, Robert John Rovetto.